An excellent prognosis after a second opinion

 Ashley encourages all parents to advocate for their children when something isn’t right.
 She knows Scarlette is in a better place now because she didn’t stop looking for answers.

-“Day to day, she’s great,” Ashley says of Scarlette.
+“She is doing wonderful,” Ashley says of Scarlette.
 “You should never have to consider a hospital your second home, but if you do, this is the hospital.
 They treat your kid like a kid, even in the most intense circumstances.”